Zika Virus: Important Questions Answered

 Worldwide, almost every country has reported Zika in returning travelers, including pregnant women.

-Although small and relatively minor outbreaks of Zika have previously been reported in tropical regions, the current outbreak in Brazil is unprecedented.
+Although small and relatively minor outbreaks of Zika had previously been reported in tropical regions, the outbreak that occurred in Brazil in 2016 was unprecedented.
 Why?

-Global trade and travel has contributed to the explosive spread of the Aedes species of mosquito, such that it is now present in every continent, including North America.
-As a result of climate change the world is getting warmer and wetter - the perfect breeding ground for all types of mosquitoes.
-Statistics already show that Dengue fever infections rose 30-fold from the 1960s to 2013.
+Global trade and travel has significantly contributed to the explosive spread of the Aedes species of mosquito, such that it is now present in every continent, including North America.
+As a result of climate change, the world is also becoming warmer and wetter - the perfect breeding ground for all types of mosquitoes.
+Statistics already show that Dengue fever infections rose 30-fold from the 1960s to 2013, and several countries have reported record outbreaks in the past five years.
 International travel and the fact that almost 80% of people carrying the virus are asymptomatic means the virus can be easily spread by people who don't even know they have it.
 In addition, the disease has been relatively uncommon up until now, meaning most populations have no immunity against it.

-The World Health Organization (WHO) has warned that the virus is likely to spread throughout the majority of the Americas by the end of the year.
-WHO has also declared that Zika-virus associated microcephaly and Guillain-Barré syndrome are a public health emergency of international concern.
+The WHO has also declared that Zika-virus associated microcephaly and Guillain-Barré syndrome are a public health emergency of international concern.

 Treatment For Zika